Getting Started

 - Describe what you're creating

-- Keep writing
+- Keep creating

 It's conversational, not procedural.